The EPA proposes gutting its greenhouse gas rules. Here's what it means for cars and pollution

 Now, the EPA has published its proposal to revoke the "endangerment finding" and rewrite its tailpipe standards — meaning the third set of rules is poised to fall.

-EPA Administrator Lee Zeldin announced the proposal at an auto dealership in Indiana on Tuesday, after previewing it on a conservative podcast.
+EPA Administrator Lee Zeldin announced the proposal at a truck dealership in Indiana on Tuesday, after previewing it on a conservative podcast.
 "We heard loud and clear the concern that EPA's GHG [greenhouse gas] emissions standards themselves, not carbon dioxide which the Finding never assessed independently, was the real threat to Americans' livelihoods," Zeldin wrote in a statement.

+In the proposal, the EPA lays out multiple arguments for eliminating the standards.
+First, if carbon dioxide is not "air pollution" as traditionally understood, then EPA cannot regulate it.
+Alternatively, the agency says, even if the EPA could regulate it, there's not a good reason to do so, in part based on a report from five scientists who reject the scientific consensus on climate change.

-Changes won't happen immediately.
-The EPA's proposal must now undergo public comment.
-Once finalized, lawsuits are likely to follow.
+The proposal won't immediately transform the auto market.
+It must now undergo public comment.
+If finalized, lawsuits are likely to follow.
 And automakers can't pivot their lineups on a dime.

-Still, this proposal is a major victory for the oil companies and biofuel manufacturers who have long fought against these rules.
+Still, this proposal is a major victory for the oil companies and biofuel manufacturers who have long fought against these vehicle rules.
+The American Petroleum Institute welcomed the move on Tuesday, calling it "a critical step toward restoring consumer choice."
 It fulfills a campaign promise for President Trump, who has lambasted the regulations as increasing costs and limiting choice.

 And it has horrified environmental advocates.
 Environmental Defense Fund president Fred Krupp wrote in a statement Tuesday, "if there are no enforced limits on pollution, you get more of it, making life more expensive and even more dangerous.
 The stakes could not be higher for Americans."
 Environmental advocacy group Moms Clean Air Force called the rollback "a shameful, reckless, and immoral move."